Lucky Grills: Career

+In 1957, Grills, together with musician Geoff Mack started a variety show at the Hotel Coolangatta on the Gold Coast, eventually touring the show nationally, under the name ‘Carols Varieties’ for six years.

-One time in Adelaide, Grills had done a show and needed to get a taxi.
+On one occasion in Adelaide, Grills had done a show and needed to get a taxi.
 He had put on a big houndstooth-checked sports jacket and was carrying a suitcase.
 The taxi driver looked at him and asked where he had been wrestling.
 Lucky had to set him straight and let him know he was not a wrestler but a comic.
-For the rest of the journey, Grills had to listen to the cabbie telling old jokes.
+For the rest of the journey, Grills had to listen to the driver telling old jokes.

-He also did three hundred weeks in a migrant education programme called You say the Word, where he played the owner of a factory.
+During both the Korean and Vietnam wars, Grills travelled over to entertain Australian troops stationed there.
+He also did three hundred weeks in a migrant education programme called You Say the Word, where he played the owner of a factory.
 "It was designed to show newcomers to Australia how things were done and to teach them English", he explained.

-Prior to Bluey, he played other parts in Crawford shows but "oddly enough, despite my bulk and appearance, never once have I been asked to play a heavy".

-It was a guest role in one of those shows - Matlock Police - that brought him to the attention of producers for the role of Bluey.
+Prior to his role in Bluey, Grills played other parts in several Crawford series, but "oddly enough, despite my bulk and appearance, never once have I been asked to play a heavy".
+It was a guest role in Matlock Police that brought him to the attention of producers for the role his best known role of 'Bluey' Hills in the television series Bluey in 1976.
 He was sent a script page, read it and duly went to the audition.
 Within ten days he knew he had the part.

+Grills' other notable credits include the biopic Caddie (1976) with Jack Thompson and Jacki Weaver, crime action drama film Money Movers (1978) and comedy drama musical Starstruck (1982).
+He also starred in children's film Molly (1983) alongside Claudia Karvan and long running TV soap opera Home and Away (1988).
+He played minor roles in A Country Practice, 1987 war miniseries Vietnam alongside Nicole Kidman and the film Fast Talking with Steve Bisley.
-He was reintroduced to a younger generation in a recurring segment of the early-1990s comedy series The Late Show called Bargearse, a humorous re-dub of Bluey.

-Grills also made three in-person appearances on the show, including singing as a member of a Crosby, Stills, Nash & Young parody band and in character as Bluey protesting the last episode of Bargearse.
+Grills was reintroduced to a younger generation in a recurring segment of the early 1990s comedy series The Late Show called Bargearse, a humorous re-dub of Bluey.
+He also made three in-person appearances on the show, including singing as a member of a Crosby, Stills, Nash & Young parody band and in character as Bluey protesting the last episode of Bargearse.

+Following his film and television career, Grills toured with Stan Zemanek’s travelling cabaret show in the 1990s, often joined by singer and comedian Jan Adele.
+He is often credited as being the last touring vaudeville performer in Australia and frequently performed two shows a night, seven days a week throughout Australia and internationally.

+Grills released his autobiography "Just Call Me Lucky" in 2003.